 The legal division regularly consults with state attorneys, as requested, on tax litigation including litigation strategy, issues, arguments, and moot courts.
-The legal division has provided legal consultation during this fiscal year to the states of Vermont, Idaho, New Mexico, Colorado, South Carolina, Kansas, New Jersey, Pennsylvania, Minnesota, Missouri, and Utah.
+The legal division has provided substantial legal consultation during this fiscal year to the states of Vermont, Idaho, New Mexico, Colorado, South Carolina, Kansas, New Jersey, Pennsylvania, Minnesota, Missouri, and Utah.
 The legal division also works with a group of state tax attorneys and with the National Association of Attorneys General to make sure that state attorneys general are aware of state cases in which the states may want to file joint amicus briefs.

 The legal division also consults with individual states regarding draft legislation, draft regulations, and state tax policies.
 In recent months, states have reached out to the legal division for help with state issues resulting from federal tax reform, state tax reform, and the implementation of the Wayfair decision.
+With respect to implementation of Wayfair, the legal division has been assisted by National Nexus Program Director Richard Cram.